 Animal control and cruelty laws are enforced by the officers of the Office of Animal Welfare Delaware Animal Services (DAS).
 Stray, homeless or abused animals that are picked up or rescued by animal welfare officers are then entrusted to the care of our shelter partner.
 The state contracts with the Brandywine Valley SPCA, a non-profit animal welfare organization, to provide this service statewide.

-Stray animals are held in kennels within the county in which they are found so that pet owners can more easily find lost pets.
+Stray animals are held within the county in which they are found so that pet owners can more easily find lost pets.
 Stray animals are held for a minimum of three days.
-Animals that are not recovered, or animals that are the victims of animal cruelty, will be placed into the rehabilitation or adoption programs at the BVSPCA New Castle location, or transferred to one of their Delaware-based shelter or rescue partners for foster or adoption, serving as a statewide network for animals.
+Animals that are not recovered, or animals that are the victims of animal cruelty, will be placed into the rehabilitation or adoption programs, or transferred to one of their Delaware-based shelter or rescue partners for foster or adoption, serving as a statewide network for animals.